 Longshot Rich Strike races to stunning Kentucky Derby triumph

-Washington (AFP) – Rich Strike, an 80-1 longshot who only got into the field on Friday, pulled off a stunning upset victory in the 148th Kentucky Derby on Saturday.
+Washington (AFP) – Rich Strike, an 80-1 longshot who only got into the field on Friday, stormed home on the inside to seize a stunning upset victory in the 148th Kentucky Derby on Saturday.

-The colt, trained by Eric Reed and ridden by Sonny Leon, gained a place in the field when Ethereal Road was scratched.
+The colt, trained by Eric Reed and ridden by Sonny Leon, gained a place in the field when Ethereal Road was scratched on Friday morning, as owner Richard Dawson put it "about 30 seconds before the deadline" to enter.

-Rich Strike powered ahead on the final straight to snatch the victory in the final strides at Churchill Downs in Louisville, Kentucky.

-Zandon and Epicenter, two of the favorites in a wide-open field of 20, were dueling down the stretch, having overtaken Japanese raider Crown Pride.
+Breaking out of the 20th post, Rich Strike was well back in the field of 20 as they turned for home, but Leon patiently guided him through the throng on the Churchill Downs dirt track.

-But Rich Strike surged past on the inside for the greatest upset in terms of odds since 1913, when 91-1 longshot Donerail won the first event in US flat racing's Triple Crown.
+Epicenter, sent off as the 4-1 favorite, was dueling with Zandon in the stretch when Rich Strike burst through on the rail for the greatest upset in terms of odds since 1913, when 91-1 longshot Donerail won the first event in US flat racing's Triple Crown.

 Epicenter, trained by Steve Asmussen and ridden by Joel Rosario, was second and Zandon, trained by Chad Brown and ridden by Flavien Prat, was third.

+For Asmussen, it was a 24th Kentucky Derby start without a victory.

-"I fell down in the paddock when he hit the wire," Reed said.
-"I about passed out!
-I am so happy."
+"I fell down in the paddock when he hit the wire," said Reed, who like Leon was in the US classic for the first time.
+"I about passed out!"

 The chestnut colt's only prior victory came at Churchill Downs in September.

-But owner Richard Dawson said that he wouldn't have entered the horse if he didn't think he had a chance.
+But Dawson said that he wouldn't have entered the horse if he didn't think he had a chance.

 "Never, ever would Eric and I put a horse in a race we didn't think we could win," he said.